vidjil/vidjil/doc/quality.md

 We develop an algorithm to process high-throughput sequencing data to detect sequences with V(D)J recombinations as well as incomplete or uncommon recombinations.
 We gather these sequences into clonotypes.
 We use and improve state-of-the-art text algorithms (spaced seeds, automata, bit parallelism, indexing structures...) to provide efficient analytical methods.
 As far as possible, we do not compute full alignments.
 We always plan to improve the algorithm, improving accuracy and speed and providing more pertinent analysis for immunology and hematology.
 We benchmark and improve the algorithm on carefully curated sequences.

-The original algorithm was published in [BMC Genomics 2014], and extension to several locus as well as incomplete recombinations have been described in [PLOS One 2016].
+The original algorithm was published in [BMC Genomics 2014], and extension to several loci as well as incomplete recombinations have been described in [PLOS One 2016].
 Vidjil-algo was evaluated as very reliable.
 As of 2020, we are still working in improving again the efficiency of the algorithm and use more efficient algorithms for seed patterns evaluation.

 ## Tests

-Each new feature or release is carefully tested and gone through the following tests:
+Each new feature or release is carefully tested and goes through the following tests:

  - *Unit tests.* 150+ tests on the behaviour of minimal algorithmic bricks
  - *Functional tests.* 850+ tests in 100+ tests sets.
 We check that the command-line vidjil-algo has the expected behaviour in various conditions and options.